mobxjs/mobx/docs/refguide/boxed.md

 * `.get()` Returns the current value.
 * `.set(value)` Replaces the currently stored value.
 Notifies all observers.
 * `intercept(interceptor)`.
 Can be used to intercept changes before they are applied.
 See [observe & intercept](observe.md)
-* `.observe(callback: (newValue, previousValue) => void, fireImmediately = false): disposerFunction`.
+* `.observe(callback: (change) => void, fireImmediately = false): disposerFunction`.
 Registers an observer function that will fire each time the stored value is replaced.
 Returns a function to cancel the observer.
-See [observe & intercept](observe.md)
+See [observe & intercept](observe.md).
+The `change` parameter is an object containing both the `newValue` and `oldValue` of the observable.

 ### `observable.shallowBox(value)`